Rajan316/healthcare-analytics/Framingham/README.md

 ```
 #### Compare confusion matrix between imbalanced vs balanced data

 Our aim is to be able to detect the risk of heart disease more precisely even if we have to compromise on the false positives.
-It is very crucial to reduce the false negatives obtained as a person's health is jeopardised once he is wrongly identified as healthy when in actual he is sick.
+It is very crucial to reduce the false negatives as a person's health is jeopardised once he is wrongly identified as healthy when in actual he is sick.

 <img src="images/conf_imbalanced.PNG" width="425"/> <img src="images/conf_balanced.PNG" width="450"/>